DoctorMcKay/node-steam-user/README.md

 on until it expires.
 You can find out when a token expires by [decoding it](https://www.npmjs.com/search?q=jwt) and checking the `exp` property, which is a Unix timestamp indicating when the token expires.

+If you attempt to log on using a refresh token that isn't valid for use with client logins, the app will crash with a relevant error message.

 All other ways of authenticating to an individual user account should be considered deprecated, although steam-user will continue to support them as long as they keep working on the Steam backend.